Guidelines for National Unification

-The Guidelines for National Unification (國家統一綱領 (Guójiā Tǒngyī Gānglǐng)), or the National Unification Guidelines (NUG), were written by the National Unification Council, an advisory body of the Republic of China government, regarding the reunification of China.
+The Guidelines for National Unification (國家統一綱領 (Guójiā Tǒngyī Gānglǐng)), or the National Unification Guidelines (NUG), were written by the National Unification Council, an advisory body of the Republic of China government, regarding Chinese unification.
 The National Unification Guidelines were adopted by the Executive Yuan Council on February 23, 1991.
 The guidelines have a three-step process for the gradual unification of mainland China and Taiwan.

 Contents

 The National Unification Guidelines endorses the One China policy before any other statements: "Both the mainland and Taiwan are parts of Chinese territory.
 Helping to bring about national unification should be the common responsibility of all Chinese people."
 However, the document emphasized that unification must "first respect the rights and interests of the people in the Taiwan area, and protect their security and welfare".
 A more radical earlier draft emphasized the "will", rather than the "rights", of the people in Taiwan, but this wording was changed at the insistence of ROC premier Hau Pei-tsun.
 The guidelines envisioned three stages that must be reached before planning unification: